atomone-hub/genesis/CONSTITUTION.md

 in slashing the Upper Slashing Limit.

 The Upper Slashing Limit shall be 50%.
-This parameter may be increased by a two thirds majority of the Cosmos Hub.
-In cases where there is sufficient evidence of malice and intent, this parameter may be overruled by a simple majority of the Cosmos Hub on a per-case basis up to 100%.
+This parameter may be increased by a two thirds majority of the AtomOne Hub.
+In cases where there is sufficient evidence of malice and intent, this parameter may be overruled by a simple majority of the AtomOne Hub on a per-case basis up to 100%.

 Liquid staking may only be supported through interchain accounts (aka non-native liquid staking).